UselessPickles/ts-enum-util/docs/EnumWrapper.md

 the order in which the enum was originally defined in source code.

-If `Object.getOwnPropertyNames` is not available in the run-time environment, then there techincally is no official guarantee of the order in which the enum will be processed by `EnumWrapper`.
+If `Object.getOwnPropertyNames` is not available in the run-time environment, then there technically is no official guarantee of the order in which the enum will be processed by `EnumWrapper`.
 However, a variety of de-facto standards of how various browsers and JS run-time environments have implemented object key/property ordering combined with limited subset of keys/properties processed by `EnumUtil`